adrdilauro/tradewind.js/README.md

 I am proud to present you <b>tradewind.js</b>, a JavaScript plugin that implements a user-friendly interface for powerful CSS3 animations.

+For a nice demonstration of this powerful plugin, please have a look at [adrdilauro.github.io](http://adrdilauro.github.io).

 Already a user of <b>tradewind.js</b>?
 You might be interested in the [complete documentation](https://github.com/adrdilauro/tradewind.js/wiki).

 Do you use Ruby?
 Have a look at the [ruby gem wrapper for tradewind.js](https://github.com/adrdilauro/tradewind).